TheShadow29/subreddit-classification-dataset/README.md

 # subreddit-classification-dataset
 Create a subreddit classifier and have extensive study

-There will be two main tracks:
+There will be a few different tracks:
 1. Coarse track: Based on only the title
     - small
     - big